The nationally coordinated response to seek and destroy citrus canker (Xanthomonas citri subsp.

-There are currently a limited number of infected premises, with nine in the NT and three in northern WA.
+There are currently a limited number of infected premises, with eleven in the NT and three in northern WA.
+This number is likely to increase as ongoing tracing information identifies the location of risk plants for destruction.

-Tracing information has been shared with all other jurisdictions, and quick action was taken to follow up on this tracing information, including inspections and thorough diagnostic testing.
+Tracing information continues to be shared with all other jurisdictions, allowing quick action to be taken to follow up on this tracing information, including inspections and thorough diagnostic testing.
 As a result of these activities, citrus canker has not been detected in any other states or in the ACT.

 The Northern Territory and Western Australia have put movement controls and quarantine measures in place to contain the disease.